splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Size and time metrics; such as kb, Gb, ms, and w; are available from the :strong:`Display Units` drop-down menu.
 In addition to displaying on the :strong:`Data Table` tab or when hovering over a chart, the unit you specify display on the y-axis associated with the metric and is automatically scaled as appropriate.
 For example, if you are measuring a value in seconds and the values range from 10 seconds to 2 minutes, the y-axis might show increments such as 20s, 40s, 1m, 1.5m, and 2m.

-.. tip:: For auto-scaling to work as expected, metrics in all plots that share the same y-axis should be of the same unit.
+.. note:: For auto-scaling to work as expected, metrics in all plots that share the same y-axis should be of the same unit.
 For more information on using multiple y-axes, see :ref:`axes-tab`.

 .. _prefix-suffix: